 We provide women with means through local initiatives.

-In India, Under the Mango Tree Society trains 550 smallholder women farmers in bee-keeping while providing kitchen gardens to increase the number of bees, pollination, food production, and average household income in the state of Maharashtra, western India.
-Stop Hunger and its founding partner Sodexo collaborated with UTMT to distribute seeds, saplings and biofertilizer, thus diversifying the gardens of 100 women in 7 villages of the district.
+In India, Under the Mango Tree Society trains 550 smallholder women farmers in bee-keeping while providing kitchen gardens to increase the number of bees, pollination, food production, and average household income in the districts of Palghar-Maharashtra and Valsad-Gujarat, western India.
+Stop Hunger and its founding partner Sodexo collaborated with UTMT to distribute seeds, saplings and biofertilizer, thus diversifying the gardens of these women in 7 villages of the district.
 Better pollination has improved harvests, and the surpluses are sold in local markets.

-In Mozambique, with an association of small farmers, the agricultural start-up Niri Nkhayi works to process and distribute fair-trade and highly nutritious local peanut butter.
+In Mozambique, the MP OMATANI association works with small farmers to process and distribute fair-trade and highly nutritious local peanut butter.
 This cheap protein supplement is sold in packets of 20 grams in markets and with organizations like the World Food Programme.
-Niri Nkhayi wants to support the work of rural women, help educate young girls, and give families the means to send their kids to high school.
+MP OMATANI wants to support the work of rural women, help educate young girls, and give families the means to send their kids to high school.
 The Stop Hunger grant is helping to cover first year operational costs, equipment, and lab tests to process, pack, and test peanut butter in its commercialization.